nelknet/Nelknet.Cdktf/README.md

 To upgrade a provider version:
 1. Update the version in `cdktf.json`
-2. Delete the provider's version marker: `rm generated/<provider>/.version`
+2. Run `dotnet build -p:ForceCodeGen=true`
-3. Run `dotnet build -p:ForceCodeGen=true`
+3. Commit only the `cdktf.json` change

-4. Commit only the `cdktf.json` change
+The build automatically detects version changes and re-downloads the provider.

 ## Using the generated DSL